BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

    justified by the fact it makes the design easier.
 Then assembly programmer's life is made easier by _pseudo-instructions_ `CALL`, `RET`, ...
 See [risc-v assembly manual](https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md), the two tables at the end of the page.

+Put differently, to appreciate the elegance of the RISC-V ISA, imagine that your mission is to _invent it_.
+The constraints are:
+- fixed instruction length (32 bits)
+- source and destination registers always encoded at the same position
+- whenever there is sign-extension, it should be done from the same bit
+- it should be simple to load an arbitrary 32-bits immediate value in a register
+- it should be simple to jump to arbitrary memory locations
+- it should be simple to implement function calls
+Then you understand why there are many different immediate formats.
+For instance, if you consider a `reg <- reg OP imm` operation, since there is only one source register, as compared to a `reg <- reg OP reg` instruction, it frees 5 bits that can be used to contribute to the immediate value (and extend its dynamic range).
+Now the rationale behind `LUI`,`AUIPC`,`JAL` and `JALR` is to give a set of functions that can be combined to load arbitrary 32-bit values in register, or to jump to arbitrary locations in memory, or to implement the function call protocol as simply as possible.
+Considering the constraints, the taken choices (that seemed weird to me in the first place) perfectly make sense.
+In addition, with the taken choices, the instruction decoder is pretty simple and has a low logical depth.

 TO BE CONTINUED.